 TJPA continues to work on the recordation action to fulfill Section 106, NEPA and CEQA requirements for two commercial buildings designated for acquisition and demolition.
 The process is in accordance with the Memorandum of Agreement noted above.
 The level of effort proposed for the recordation is based on Level II and the first draft was completed in September 2024.
-The draft report continues under review by TJPA and additional SHPO involvement is anticipated.
+The first draft report review by TJPA has been completed and is now under review by the San Francisco Planning Department's Cultural Resources Team with comments expected by February 15, 2025.
 TJPA is coordinating their activities with FTA Region 9.